-Located at Swinburne's Hawthorn campus, the ATC is home to a number of excellent research facilities:
+Located at our Hawthorn campus, the ATC is home to a number of excellent research facilities, such as:

 - Advanced Molecular and Proteomics Facility